-OMB Circular A-21 sets forth the rules governing effort reporting.
-The University is required by federal and non-federal sponsors to assure that effort expended on sponsored activities justifies the salaries charged to those projects.
-The University provides this assurance by requiring periodic effort reports for each individual whose salary is charged (or cost shared) to one or more sponsored activities or projects during the effort reporting period.
+The University is required by federal and non-federal sponsors to assure charges to sponsored projects for salaries and wages are based on records that accurately reflect the work performed.
+The University provides this assurance by requiring periodic effort reports for each individual whose salary is charged (or cost shared) to one or more sponsored projects during the effort reporting period.
 The effort reports indicate the percentages of the individual’s effort that are dedicated to the sponsored project(s).
 PIs responsible for these reports must judge, compare, and certify that efforts reported are reasonable.

 DEGREE OF TOLERANCE

-OMB Circular A-21 states: “…it is recognized that, in an academic setting, teaching, research, service, and administration are often inextricably intermingled.
+OMB federal regulations recognize that, in an academic setting, teaching, research, service, and administration are often inextricably intermingled.
 A precise assessment of factors that contribute to costs is not always feasible, nor is it expected.
-Reliance, therefore, is placed on estimates in which a degree of tolerance is appropriate.”
+Reliance, therefore, is placed on estimates in which a degree of tolerance is appropriate.

 In considering effort certifications for sponsored activities, if the payroll percentage on the effort report reasonably reflects one’s effort within a tolerable variance threshold (plus or minus 5%), then the amount may be confirmed as a reasonable estimate.
 If the difference between the estimate and the payroll percentage for a sponsored project is greater than the tolerable variance threshold of 5%, then the PI needs to inform the department manager to process payroll corrections to reflect the correct percentage effort.

 The University’s effort reporting certification process occurs at the end of each of the University’s three academic terms, which are September to January, February to June, and July to August.